Belarus President Alexander Lukashenko derides reports of abuse as 'fake and fantasy' | NewsChannel 3-12

 “Everything that you’ve just said is fake and fantasy,” he said.
 “I guarantee you it’s fake and fantasy.”

-Lukashenko spoke to CNN in a lengthy discussion at the Palace of Independence in the capital city, Minsk.
+Lukashenko spoke to CNN in a lengthy discussion at the Palace of Independence in capital city Minsk.
 More of the interview will be published on Friday.

 The-CNN-Wire